neurodata/neurodata.io/content/about/agreements.md

 #### Daily Presence

-We agree to be around the lab many working hours each day (which we define for convenience at 10am to 5pm Monday to Friday, irrespective of JHU academic schedule).
+We agree to be around the lab *many* working hours each day (approximately 10am to 5pm Monday to Friday on all days JHU is open).
 Our experience dictates that in person communication and happenstance meetings dramatically increase our productivity.
 At the same time, many of us need some time to think or write in quiet, often in isolation.
 Therefore, we have found that a balance of the two is optimal for everyone (so far).
 The particular distribution of time alone vs. with the team is idiosyncratic per person.
-To respect the individual with the goals of the team we each agree to spend several business hours each day on campus unless JHU is closed or otherwise agreed upon.
+To respect the individual with the goals of the team we each agree to spend several (e.g., >4) business hours each working day in lab unless agreed upon.
 If you aren't going to be around  any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows.
 Your most valuable resource while on this team is the team itself.

 #### Weekly Sub-Group Meetings

-- Every week,  each sub-group agrees to meet in person for 1-3 hours, with ~hourly breaks.
+- Every week,  each sub-group agrees to meet in person for 1-3 hours, with breaks as desired.
 The goals are:
 	- document past week's progress towards quarterly or annual goals
 	- get feedback/mentorship from brilliant team of collaborators
 	- make plan for next week
-- The intention is that everybody that attends a given sub-group meeting is a co-author on *all* manuscripts that result.
+- The goal is that everybody that attends a given sub-group meeting is a co-author on *all* manuscripts that result.
 That means each person provides valuable/substantive feedback/effort/progress towards the goals.
 - To facilitate achieving & documenting these goals, we each agree to the following for each meeting:
 	- Work 30-40 hrs on these goals, leaving time for other interesting stuff as it comes up.
 	- Arrive on time
-	- Generate 1-10 slides (deposited in the appropriate subgroup's folder [here](https://drive.google.com/drive/folders/0By_9m7n8XhYKYlRUcDdoeVpjdTA?usp=sharing)) including the following info:
+	- Generate >1 slides (deposited in the appropriate subgroup's folder [here](https://drive.google.com/drive/folders/0By_9m7n8XhYKYlRUcDdoeVpjdTA?usp=sharing)) including the following info:
-  		- Title slide with name & date
+  		- Your name
   		- Bulleted list of last week's plan
   		- Bulleted list of last week's accomplishments
   		- For each accomplished task, a research artefact documenting progress (a screencap, proof, figure, etc.)
   		- Proposed list of commitments for the following week
 	- Listen and provide constructive feedback to your teammates as appropriate
-- Each sub-group has a *lead*, the lead will be a senior team member, who is committed to (as appropriate):
-	1. helping each teammate scope and complete the work,
-	2. making sure slides are ready and on time (feel free to delegate this one).

 #### Weekly Lunches